-When you start partitioning, Disk Utility will silently create a small EFI boot partition as first partition.
+When you start partitioning you select to initialize the disk as GPT ( called GUID by Apple ).
+Disk Utility will silently create a small EFI boot partition as first partition.
 It will just be there.
 The first -official- partition to create should be the NTFS Windows System partition.
 The second should be the NTFS DATA partition.
 And the third partition should be an HFS+ journaled case insensitive partition.
 That defined the four MBR partitions and completes the operations for which Disk Utility is needed.

 Remember to leave un-allocated space after the allocated partitions so Linux can be installed.
-And also leave some space to allow disk cloning ( see below ).
-A reasonable figure would be 50..100 GBytes.
+And also leave some space to allow raw disk cloning ( see below ).
+A reasonable figure would be 10..100 GBytes.

 Thereafter you can install Windows.
 Windows will see the disk as a basic MBR disk.
 Nothing special.
-Then you install Support for BootCamp in Windows.
+Finally you install Support for BootCamp in Windows.

 Thereafter you can install Ubuntu.
 It will install itself by accessing the disk as a GPT disk and use some of the un-allocated disk space.
 It will recognize that you have Windows installed and offer to install a GRUB boot menu that offers to boot either Windows or Ubuntu.
 I prefer using that option.

 Booting between the three OS’s is therefore something like this.
 Either boot to OS X selection or Windows/Ubuntu selection as programmed into BIOS.
 That BIOS setting can be modified in OS X Preferences and in the Windows Task Bar.
 If you see the Windows/Ubuntu selection then you can choose which OS to boot.
 There is a default timeout which in effect allows the computer to boot to Windows or Ubuntu without human interaction.